Bam4d/Griddly/docs/games/Single-Player/GVGAI/Clusters.rst

          w w w w w w w w w w w w w

    Actions:

+     # A simple action to count the number of boxes in the game at the start
+     # Not currently a way to do complex things in termination conditions like combine multiple conditions
+     - Name: box_counter
+       InputMapping:
+         Internal: true
+         Inputs:
+           1:
+             Description: "The only action here is to increment the box count"
+       Behaviours:
+         - Src:
+             Object: [blue_box, red_box, green_box]
+             Commands:
+               - incr: box_count
+           Dst:
+             Object: [blue_box, red_box, green_box]

      # Define the move action
      - Name: move
        Behaviours: